National language: Philippines

 Filipino is the national language of the Philippines.
-The current 1987 constitution designated the Filipino language, which is based on Tagalog with the inclusion of terms from all recognized languages of the Philippines, as the national language.
+Which is a standardized form of a dialect of Tagalog, as written and spoken in Metro Manila and other urban centers of the archipelago.
+The 1987 Constitution mandates that the Filipino language should be further enriched and developed by the languages of the Philippines.
+As the national language.
 It also designated both Filipino and English as the official languages for purposes of communication and instruction, and designated the regional languages as auxiliary official languages in the regions to serve as auxiliary media of instruction therein.

 More than 170 languages are spoken in the Philippines and almost all of them belong to the Philippine subgroup of the Austronesian language family.
 In September 2012, La Union became the first province in Philippine history to pass an ordinance proclaiming a local language.
 It declared Ilocano as an official language.
 This move aims to protect and revitalize the use of Ilocano in various government and civil affairs within the province.

 The Filipino Sign Language is designated as the "national sign language of the Filipino deaf" as well as the official sign language for transactions of the Philippine government.